-It is not expected that nearby industrial land uses will adversely impact, or be adversely impacted by, the proposed development.
-The proposed development complies with the Planning Act, Provincial Policy Statement, and Growth Plan for the Greater Golden Horseshoe Area.
-For these reasons, this Land Use Compatibility Assessment concludes that the proposed land use is compatible with the surrounding land uses.
+It is not expected that nearby employment industrial land uses, including the Ontario Food Terminal and the Humber Water Treatment Plant will adversely impact, or be adversely impacted by, the proposed development.
+The proposed development complies with the Planning Act, the Provincial Policy Statement, and the Growth Plan for the Greater Golden Horseshoe Area.
+For these reasons, this Land Use Compatibility Study concludes that the proposed land uses are compatible with the surrounding land uses.